 The Ganden Thangka Festival is an important festival at the old Ganden Monastery that was the leading monastery of the Geluk tradition of Tibet.
 Every year, thousands of people circle the monastery ruins, enter inside to view the Buddha, pray, and get blessed, and then they go outside to sit on the hill or try to get close to the wall where the big and vividly woven thangka is displayed.
 It is a major highlight of many Tibetan Buddhists’ year, and some poor people walk for weeks to get to the place before sunrise that day.
 The scenery is the area, combined with the site of thousands of people dressed traditionally, is amazing.
-If you want to see fervent Tibetan worship in a historic location in amazing high-altitude scenery, the Ganden Monastery Thangka Festival is a place to go on August 13, 2011 and August 2, 2012.
+If you want to see fervent Tibetan worship in a historic location in amazing high-altitude scenery, the Ganden Monastery Thangka Festival is a place to go on August 10, 2014.

 The monastery is about 36 kilometers northeast of the Potala Palace in Lhasa.
 Many people line up for buses after midnight in various places in Lhasa to arrive before sunrise.
 Hundreds of people first like to climb up a small nearby hill to watch the dawn.
 On a clear morning with only stars illuminating the sky; slowly, the sunlight emerges over the horizon and lights the landscape in majestic hues of gold and red and enliven the surrounding barren hills, the meandering river, and the green fields.
 Westerners unused to the stark high-altitude scenery of Tibet are often mesmerized as people chant prayers and spin prayer wheels and do a ceremonial march around the monastery grounds.